 47. Yuko-En on the Elkhorn, The Official Kentucky-Japan Friendship Garden, is open daily from dawn until dusk.
 Enjoy paths, waterfalls, Koi ponds, arched bridges, a raked stone garden and more.
 (502-316-4554)

-48. Stop in at Old Friends in Georgetown and visit retired celebrity race horses.
-They give guided tours seven days a week.
-Call for an appointment.
-(502-863-1775)
+48. Stop in at Mims Retirement Haven in Paris and visit with retired celebrity Thoroughbred broodmares.
+Visit with great ladies of the industry like 1997 Breeders' Cup Sprint winner Elmhurst.
+There are friendly guided tours seven days a week.
+Call (859) 227-6304 for an appointment.

 49-52.
 Sample local history and see all kinds of interesting stuff at the Georgetown & Scott County Museum (in the old Post Office on Main St., Georgetown, 502-863-6201); the Woodford County Historical Society Museum (121 Rose Hill, Versailles, 859-873-6786); the Cynthiana/Harrison County Museum (124 South Walnut Street, Cynthiana, 859-234-7179.) and the Old Presbyterian Meeting House (325 Main Street, Stanford, 606-365-1216).

-53. See one of the world's largest private collections of locks: The Harry C. Miller Lock Collection at the Lockmasters Education Center, 1014 South Main Street, Nicholasville, includes locks going back to the 1300s.
+53. See one of the world's largest private collections of locks: The Harry C. Miller Lock Collection at the Lockmasters Education Center, 2101 John C. Watts Drive, Nicholasville, includes locks going back to the 1300s.
 (859-887-9633)